cwrc/CWRC-Writer-Dev-Docs/README.md

 * in GitHub: [CWRC-Git](https://github.com/jchartrand/CWRC-Git)
 Client for creating and updating CWRC XML documents in GitHub through the GitHub API.
 Used by the [CWRC-GitServer](jchartrand/CWRC-GitServer).

-Typical development on the server part of the CWRC-Writer will therefore be changes to the [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer) (probably to change [routes](https://expressjs.com/en/guide/routing.html)) and to[cwrcgit (NPM)](https://www.npmjs.com/package/cwrcgit).
-Both have their own GitHub repository, listed above, with specifics about how to work with it.
+Typical development on the server part of the CWRC-Writer will therefore be changes to the [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer) (probably to change [routes](https://expressjs.com/en/guide/routing.html)) and to [cwrcgit](https://github.com/jchartrand/CWRCGit).
+Both have their own GitHub repository (hyperlinked in the prior sentence) with specifics about how to work with it.
 General development practices are also listed below in [How to Develop with CWRC packages](#how-to-work-with-develop-packages).

 ## How to Develop with CWRC Packages

-There are two types of package:  those that interact with the DOM are intended only to run in a web browser, and those that don't interact with the DOM and might run either in the web browser or on the server in node.js.
+There are two types of package:  those that interact with the DOM and are intended only to run in a web browser, and those that don't interact with the DOM and might run either in the web browser or on the server in node.js.
 Both types of package are fundamentally the same, but we test the web packages differently.
-The following steps apply to both types of package, with  different testing steps for the web packages outlined accordingly.
+The following steps apply to both types of package, with the different testing steps for the web packages marked accordingly.

 #### Basic Development Setup